 The interview had been conducted on April 30, 1976, by a state investigator named Mr. Jack Bachman.
 The tape had been hidden by the State Attorney’s Office, which failed to disclose anything about this tape before the trial and even in answering requests for disclosure in conjunction with Zeigler’s appeals.

-By request of many concerned lawyers who emailed Vidster, I now publish the entire telephone transcript here on DCC.
+By request of many concerned lawyers I now post the entire telephone transcript here on DCC.

 When you read this transcript, look at the photograph here as well.
 On the top you see a picture taken from the balcony floor of the hotel.
 The Jellisons were staying on the floor below.
 However, you have a clear view of the back of the furniture store.
 In the second picture, the photographer is standing behind the gate looking at the hotel.
 As you can see, both floors are clearly visible.
 The third is a close-up.